yuxiangh/Hierarchical-LDA-Topic-Modeling/README.md

 # Visulization Result:

-Utilized Tableau To visualize the result:
+Utilized Tableau To visualize the Hierarchical LDA output results:

 Depth one: